AdelHashem/Spotify-Link-To-Musixmatch-Track-and-Album-webApp/README.md

 - Get Connected Sources for a Musixmatch Track or Album link
 - Check If 2 tracks share the same page in Musixmatch can be splitted or not
 - Ability to use privite API for Musixmatch
+- Handle normal Spotify links and the short one